khulnasoft/integrations-core/docs/proposals/integrations_release_cycle.md

 release by any users on any supported Agent version and platform.

-The release process will stay manual, since the release commit has to be signed by an authorized Datadog engineer in order to trigger the build pipeline and make the package generally available.
+The release process will stay manual, since the release commit has to be signed by an authorized Khulnasoft engineer in order to trigger the build pipeline and make the package generally available.
 This means that exceptions to the proposed workflow will still be possible; for example, if two different PRs for the same integrations are good to go at the same time, they can be shipped within the same release, at